quantumquami/theredribbon/README.md

 TODO LIST

-this is a simple app to manage daily tasks.
+This is a simple app to manage daily tasks.

 FEATURES